nitesh781/apan-colege--demo/README.md

 <br>
 author nitesh sharma
-I am glad to do that i am from aligarh and I took the admission in gu 2025
+I am glad to do that i am from aligarh and I took the admission in gu 2025 heelo my name is nitesh shrama i belong to aligarh